LeoLi225/LDY/docs/Leo.md

 ### **2-3.
 More fun commands**
 ##### Go to [MEE6 website page](https://mee6.xyz/dashboard/956291310040539177).
 We can see that a lot of features for our bot can be set up here and implemented in our server.
+Below we show how to create reaction roles in our server.
-Click the "+" button to add reaction roles to our server members.
+##### Firstly, find "Reaction Roles" in the left navbar and click the "+" button to add reaction roles to our server members.
 ![2](https://user-images.githubusercontent.com/90579221/161902556-0ac99589-254b-4aec-b1a1-9c1763c71af7.png)

 ##### After that, enter the title and messages for the reaction roles.